-An extract from The Quick and the Dead, the new memoir by Palmerston North pathologist Cynric Temple-Camp.
+An extract from The Quick and the Dead, a memoir by Palmerston North pathologist Cynric Temple-Camp.

 Books editor Catherine Woulfe writes:

 A strong recommend for this medical memoir, the second by the most excellently-named Cynric Temple-Camp after his 2017 bestseller The Cause of Death.

 Ostensibly a collection of yarns and case studies, after a chapter or two you’re slightly desensitised to the visceral stuff and what becomes interesting is his coalface take on life and death and luck.
 There’s a stand-out bit about a croc attack: “He could still hear the damp, popping noise of breaking bone as the reptile re-asserted its grip.”
 There’s an interesting take on the Scott Guy case.
 There’s a real instinct for pace and arc, and a structure that holds still just long enough to honour some desperately sad moments, before hurtling you into something else.

 Yeah there are gory bits but Temple-Camp is easily grossed out, too – especially by maggots.
 This story, from his childhood in Africa, perhaps explains why.

 My mind flicked back to the early winter of 1967.
 I was 13 years old and swaggering around in my newly washed rugby jersey.
 During my very first practice game for the season, I was roughly grabbed around the neck in a maul and squeezed by my team mate.
 I felt two or three stabs of pain at the base of my neck and the discomfort persisted throughout the game.
 Afterwards, in the shower, I could see two red spots on my skin.